 Understory trees, defined as less than 15cm (6in) dbh and taller than 1.37m (4.5ft), were sampled within a circular fixed area plot of either 0.04 or 0.008ha (0.1 or 0.02ac), depending on the BA class of the stand.
 For all understory trees, dbh was measured and crown class determined based on the height of trees within a cohort: dominant, co-dominant, intermediate, or overtopped.
 Crown class for open grown trees not near clumps was determined by comparing the height of the tree to nearby trees in the same cohort.
 The following additional measurements were taken for all understory trees, or a sub-sample, depending on the number trees in the plot: diameter at 15cm (6in) above ground; total height; height to live crown, measured at the lowest whorl with two live branches with new growth; annual height increment for each of the past six years; total age determined from whorls and bud scars, crown density, and degree of crown crowding from intra-cohort competition (neighboring understory trees) and shrubs.
 Crown density was measured with a 1-5 rating that combined visual estimates of average branch length and diameter, number of internodal buds and branches, and number of branches and each whorl; all in the last 3 years of growth.
-Ranges of these variables used to rate trees are provided in Appendix A. Carter and Klinka (1992) and Miller and Emmingham (2001) developed similar systems to rate vigor based on visual crown ratings.
-Crown crowding, defined as any infringement on the live crown of the sample tree from neighboring understory trees in the same cohort or shrubs, was measured using a combination of methods from Howard and Newton (1984) and Wagner and Radosevich (1991, 1998).
+Ranges of these variables used to rate trees are provided in Appendix A. Understory competition or crown crowding, defined as any infringement on the live crown of the sample tree from neighboring understory trees in the same cohort or shrubs, was measured with a percent crown overlap method.
 At the base of the live crown, a horizontal, two dimension circle was visualized around the tree using the longest live branch as the radius.
-The proportion of this two dimensional circle (projected crown area) overlapped by foliage of neighboring trees or shrubs from the base of the live crown to the top was estimated to the nearest 10 percent.
-This combined measure of intra-cohort and shrub competition was termed percent crown overlap.
-A diagram of this method is provided in Appendix B.
+The proportion of this two dimensional circle (projected crown area) overlapped by foliage of neighboring trees or shrubs from the base of the live crown to the top was estimated to the nearest 10 percent (Figure 1).